weiyuanlou/JuliaCSR2D/README.md

 -- Functions for wake computation are in core/integrator.jl.
 One can use CPU to compute the wake value at a single observation point with these functions.

--- To compute the wake value on an enitre grid of observation points, parallel computation on GPU is recommended to save time.
-These GPU-required functions, along with the functions calculating the resultant CSR kicks at the particle positions, are in core/kick2.jl, which is the top-level code file.
+-- To compute many wake values on an enitre grid of observation points, parallel computation on GPU is recommended to save time.
+These GPU-required functions, along with the functions calculating the resultant CSR $kicks$ at the particle positions, are available in core/kick2.jl.

 -- The simple_track.jl includes the tracking code for a hard-edge dipole and drift.